Click to See Covers and Photos! Click to See Covers and Photos!

 The Inquisition have tried to get a confession out of Baron d'Estera, but he won't talk.
 His buddy (dressed like Hamlet) speaks up in his behalf, and gets lashes for his audacity.
 The Baron is burned at the stake, but threatens to return to wreak his vengeance in three hundred years, when ... he looks overhead and sees a transparency in the sky ... that comet returns to earth.
 His vengeance will be wreaked on all the descendants of the four inquisitors.

 We figured this was setting up for a Quentin Tarantino/John Woo bloodbath.
-After all, the Inquisition was a Catholic thing, and three hundred years could lead to a lot of descendants from four men.
+After all, three hundred years could lead to a lot of descendants from four men.
 Something to make 300 look like Twelve Angry Men.

 But, no. When the comet returns, there are only apparently six to eight (we were never really sure) descendants of the inquisitors.
 The Baron returns in the clever guise of a shapeshifting mosquito-themed space alien, and he kills his victims by sucking their brains out through two holes in the back of their neck.
 The holes are approximately Peso-sized, which becomes humorously relevant later in the movie, when we see that somehow all the victim's brains are fully-intact, and kept in a goblet, from which the Baron eats daintily with a long spoon.
 But I digress.